top of page

 The Details

-PacMam Research Internships are part-time (12-16 hours per week) and consistent of fieldwork + a data-based project.
-There are 3 internship positions available during each internship period:
+PacMam Research Internships are part-time (12-16 hours per week) for a 3-month period, consisting of fieldwork + a data-based project.

 Current data projects include: